Who We Are

 Building Stronger Connection

 MRKH Malaysia began by taking inspiration from the Beautiful You MRKH Foundation.
-Today, MRKH Malaysia is a significant part of the Malaysian Rare Disorders Society (MRDS) and works hand-in-hand with the Obstetrics and Gynaecology unit at UKM Medical Centre (UKMMC).
+Today, MRKH Malaysia is a part of the Malaysian Rare Disorders Society (MRDS), supported by Awareness on Suicide Malaysia (AWAS), and works hand-in-hand with the Obstetrics and Gynaecology unit at UKM Medical Centre (UKMMC).
 UKMMC is the only hospital in Malaysia that does extensive research on MRKH Syndrome.
 If you or your grown-up daughter has never had any menstruation, please make an appointment with one of the gynaecologists at UKMMC.

 Spreading The Awareness

 Since our establishment in 2015, MRKH Malaysia has been advocating its cause through various media platforms.
 We need more doctors and parents to know about MRKH Syndrome.
 We want to break the cultural stigma that puts unhealthy amount of pressure on being a biological mother.
 We hope to redefine womanhood, motherhood, and marriage.
-We wish to stress on the importance of early diagnosis, peer support, and psychological health.
+We wish to educate on the importance of early diagnosis, peer support, psychological health, and sexual health.
 We aim for uterine transplant to be a reality in Malaysia one day.